 Revitalizing instead of Replacing Kitchen Cabinetry

+When it comes to kitchen renovation, a quick fix is what comes in the mind of most people.
 New cabinetry costs a fortune.
 Get more mileage out of your current cabinets by painting them and updating the hardware.
 You’ll be shocked when you see what a difference it makes in your kitchen.

 If you're not sure on paint color, consider white.
 It's timeless, clean-looking, and continues to be the most popular choice in current kitchen trends.
 The most popular hardware right now is nickel plated.
 That tends to change every few years.
 I personally found nickel hardware too modern looking for rustic kitchen décor.
 I found a great alternative in black nickel – it gives the bright brushed nickel an aged appearance that works well with casual or country kitchen décor.

 Saving those Appliances – is it Worth it?